 In most simple SAN environments, there are two different types of setups/configurations.

 - Multiple Subnet – Numerous paths to a storage device on a SAN, each path residing on separate subnets.
 These paths are isolated from each other and usually involve multiple switches.

 - Single Subnet – Numerous paths to a storage device on a SAN, each path is on the same subnet.
 These paths usually go through 1-2 switches, with all interfaces on the SAN and the hosts residing on the same subnet.

 IT professionals should be aware of the the issues that occur when you have a host that is multi-homed with multiple NICs on the same subnet.

 In a normal typical scenario with Windows and Linux, if you have multiple adapters residing on the same subnet you’ll have issues with broadcasts and transmission of packets, and in most cases you have absolutely no control over what communications are initiated over what NIC due to the way the routing table is handled.
 In most cases all outbound connections will be initiated through the first NIC installed in the system, or whichever one is inside of the primary route in the routing table.

 This is where iSCSI Port Binding comes in to play.
 If you have an ESXi host that has multiple vmk adapters sitting on the same subnet, you can bind the software iSCSI initiators (vmk adapters) to the physical NICs (vmnics).
 This allows multiple iSCSI connections on multiple NICs residing on the same subnet to transmit and handle the traffic properly.

 - One subnet, iSCSI port binding is the way to go!

-- Two or more subnets, DON’T USE ISCSI PORT BINDING!
+- Two or more subnets (multiple subnets), do not use iSCSI Port Binding!
 It’s just not needed since all vmknics are residing on different subnets.